-Special Educational Information Report 2018-2019
+Special Educational Information Report & Policy 2020-2021

 This report sets out our annual offer to children with Special Educational Needs and/or Disability (SEND).
-To be effective it needs the views of all parents/carers, learners, governors and members of staff - so please engage with our annual process to 'assess, plan, do, and review provision for SEND and contact any of the people below with your views:-
+To be effective it needs the views of all parents/carers, learners, governors and members of staff.
+Please engage with our annual process to 'assess, plan, do, and review' provision for SEND and contact any of the people below with your views:-

-- Deputy Headteacher: Mrs A Northrop
+• Deputy Headteacher: Mrs A Northrop

-- Assistant Headteacher/SENCo: Mrs S Bond
+Assistant Headteacher/SENDCo: Mrs S Bond

-- SEND Governor: Mrs A Harrison

-- Headteacher: Mr J Williams
+SEND Governor: Mrs A Harrison Headteacher: Mr J Williams